Understanding light and its properties in physics

 • Wavelengths: Ranges from red (high wavelength) to violet (low wavelength).

-• White light: A mixture of all colors in the visible spectrum.
+• White light: A mixture of all the colors of the visible spectrum.

 • Absorption: Materials absorb certain wavelengths, producing visible colors.